 However, since this is Paris, everything is small.
 When the kids fell asleep at night, I had to hide in the washroom to read as there wasn’t space in the corner where I could sit.

-The kids and I really got to see the best of Western Europe in this whirlwind trip.
+The kids and I really got to see the best of Western Europe on this whirlwind trip.
 Yes, I realize I didn’t take them to other amazing countries like Belgium or the Netherlands.
 I’m saving those destinations for more family trips in the future.
-I hope this gave my children a touch of the wanderlust that I experience daily and fuels their curiosity of the world.
+I hope this gave my children a touch of the wanderlust that I experience daily and fuels their curiosity about the world.